Azure/ResourceModules/docs/wiki/The library - Module design.md

 - If a property value allows a single value only, there is no need to introduce a parameter for it.
 Instead it can be hardcoded into the deployment.
   > For example, the name of a Blob Container Immutability Policy resource can only be `default`.
 Hence we can implement its name property directly as `name: 'default'`.
 - If a property value allows a single value only, but the value is used in more than one place, a variable should be introduced to be leveraged in the multiple occurrences.
-  > For example, in cases where the resource name can be hardcoded, also the default value for the diagnostic settings name is affected.
+  > For example, in cases where the resource name can be hardcoded and the resource supports diagnostic settings, also the default value for the diagnostic settings name `"<resourceName>-diagnosticSettings"` is affected.
 In those cases, we recommend to introduce an additional variable `'var name = '<theHardcodedValue>'`' (e.g., `var name = 'default'`) to be used both in the main resource's name (e.g., `'name: name'`), as well as the diagnostic settings name: `'name: !empty(diagnosticSettingsName) ? diagnosticSettingsName : '${name}-diagnosticSettings'`'.

 ## Variables